andrasbarany/glowproceedings/README.md

 ### Overleaf

 If you use [overleaf](https://www.overleaf.com/), you can [create a project](https://www.overleaf.com/latex/templates/glow-proceedings-template/nnzzbmzvfkhm) using the GLOW proceedings template on overleaf.
-In case you do not have a paid version of overleaf and the project times out, consider [compiling your work on your own computer#locally].
+In case you do not have a paid version of overleaf and the project times out, consider [on your own computer](#locally).

 ### Locally